dmetaxak/dmetaxak.github.io/faq.md

 ## P.S.
 An important note about equity

 I know very well (both firsthand and through research published on this topic) that the above messaging is likely to stick more for some people than others.
-More specifically, those coming from less privileged backgrounds (in terms of gender, race, socioeconomics, etc.) are likely to be more dissuaded, while others are more likely to ignore the above and email me anyway.
+More specifically, those coming from less privileged backgrounds (in terms of gender, race, socioeconomics, etc.) are likely to be more dissuaded from reaching out, while others are more likely to ignore the above and email me anyway.
 If you're on the fence about whether to email me, and you come from one of those underrepresented groups, just go ahead and send the email :)